Photos are a powerful way to express your feminine self.

 Lighting makes all the difference in the world in photos.
 The #1 rule is to avoid strong overhead or side lighting since this creates ugly shadows on the face.
 Here are some tips to keep in mind:

-- If you’re indoors, move away from overhead lights and try placing a couple lamps with soft lighting around you.
+- If you are shooting indoors and don’t have enough natural light, use a ring light or try placing a couple lamps with soft lighting around you.

 - If you’re outdoors, avoid shooting in strong midday sunlight.
 The best time of day is to shoot at dusk or dawn when the sun has a soft, diffused glow.